Although the core of prerendering is a fairly simple change to Chrome, there are a number of issues which make the implementation more complex:

 - A script tries to open a new window.

 - Any of the resources on the page are flagged by Safe Browsing as malware or phishing.

 - The fragment on the page does not match the navigated-to location.

 When a problem is detected, the cancellation is done synchronously and the offending behavior is typically stopped.
 For example, an XmlHttpRequest POST will cancel the request before it goes over the network, and prevent the page from being swapped in.
 The prerendered page may live for a little while longer due to the asynchronous nature of RenderView cancellation, but it will not be swapped in.

 Additional behavior may cause cancellation in the future, and some of the existing cancellation causes may be relaxed in the future.
-For example, https on the top-level page may be allowed.

 Mutations to shared local storage

 Shared local storage such as DOM storage, IndexedDB, and HTTP cookies present challenges for prerendering.
 Ideally mutations made by the prerendered page should not be visible to other tabs until after the user has activated the page.
 Mutations made by other pages should be reflected in the prerendered page, which may have already read from local storage before the other pages made the changes.